LCC-CIT/CS297-CourseMaterials/CapstoneAlphaPresentation.md

 **CS297, Programming Capstone**

-# Alpha Release Presentation Guide
+<h1>Alpha Release Presentation Guide</h1>

+[TOC]

+## Tips for an Effective Presentation

 Your presentation should be 15 to 20 minutes long.
-The times listed in the headings below are suggestions.
+The times listed in the headings are just suggestions.

+- For recorded presentations, turn on web cams so we can see each presenter when they present and introduce yourselves.
+- For both in person and recorded presentations, show what you are talking about rather than just talking while there is something unrelated on the screen (like the site home page).
+For example. while talking about your documentation, show it.
+- When demoing the site, walk through scenarios that match your epics rather than demonstarting features in a random order.

+## Outline and Suggested Content

+The main topics below are the items you need to cover.
+The bullet points are suggestiions.

-## Overview of the Project - 2 minutes
+### Overview of the Project - 2 minutes

 Refresh eveyone's memory of the "big picture" of the project.
 (Most of the class members will have already heard about the project during your System Design presentation.)